-The terminal’s successful and dramatic expansion — and the implementation of serious process improvements — can in part be attributed to the inspiration Tom Hurd, JBS United’s grain division’s chief operating officer, found in the management book Good to Great by Jim Collins.
+The terminal’s successful and dramatic expansion — and implementation of serious process improvements — can in part be attributed to the inspiration Tom Hurd, JBS United’s grain division’s chief operating officer, found in the management book Good to Great by Jim Collins.

 The tools for success

 “After reading the book, it became clear that once we had the right people on the bus, the sky was the limit for Griggsville,” Hurd says.
-Having assembled a team of industry veterans, many having spent 20-plus years with other large grain elevators, it was time to take on the task at hand.
+Having hand selected a team of industry veterans, many having spent 20-plus years with other large grain elevators, it was time to take on the task at hand.

 Hurd introduced the book’s “Hedgehog Concept” to the Griggsville team.
-The Hedgehog concept itself consists of a Venn diagram of three overlapping circles, each circle posing a different question: 1) what you are deeply passionate about; 2) what you can be the best in the world at; and 3) what best drives your economic engine.
+The Hedgehog concept itself consists of a Venn diagram of three overlapping circles, each circle posing a different question: 1) what you are deeply passionate about, 2) what you can be the best in the world at, and 3) what best drives your economic engine.

 “The Hedgehog concept provided a very simple way to communicate our mission and the goals of the organization to all employees,” Hurd says.

-After taking an objective look at the facility and its potential, management evaluated the needs of the operation based on these three questions, and drew solutions from their past experiences.
+After taking an objective look at the facility and its potential, management evaluated the needs of the operation based on these three questions, and drew solutions from their collective experiences.
 After brainstorming, the group had created an outline of improvements and a strategy for implementing them.

 “We really put ourselves in the farmer’s seat: What’s his experience when he drives in?”
 Hurd says.
 “Ultimately, we decided our goal was to be the fastest unloader in the area.”

-Hurd explains how it works in practice: “Everybody on our team understands that everything we do is meant to increase our ability to unload — this goes for our capital expenditures, management decisions, grain accounting systems, operations at the scale — it becomes part of the decision-making process of everything that we do.”
+Hurd explains how it works in practice: “Everybody on our team understands that everything we do is meant to increase our ability to unload — this goes for our capital expenditures, management decisions, grain accounting systems, operations at the scale — it becomes part of the decision making process of everything that we do.”